-It is a pleasure to welcome you to the International Institute for Justice and the Rule of Law (IIJ), and we look forward to working with partner governments and organizations to fulfill the vision of its founders.
+It is a pleasure to welcome you to the International Institute for Justice and the Rule of Law (IIJ), and we look forward to working with partner governments and organisations to fulfil the vision of its founders.

-This vision centers around the IIJ serving as a hub for the development and delivery of training and other capacity-building support to criminal justice practitioners and other relevant stakeholders in the North, East, and West Africa, the Middle East, and other select regions.
+This vision centres around the IIJ serving as a hub for the development and delivery of training and other capacity-building support to criminal justice practitioners and other relevant stakeholders in the North, East, and West Africa, the Middle East, and other select regions.
 We focus on how to counter terrorism and related criminal activity while respecting human rights and promoting the rule of law.
-More specifically, the IIJ holds seminars and other programmes, working with international, regional, national and non-governmental organizations for primarily police, prosecutors, judges, prison officials, and parliamentarians.
-As the Institute evolves, our partnerships are now helping to serve as a bridge that facilitates a wide variety of action addressing the life-cycle of radicalization.
+More specifically, the IIJ holds seminars and other programmes, working with international, regional, national and non-governmental organisations for primarily police, prosecutors, judges, prison officials, and parliamentarians.
+As the Institute evolves, our partnerships are now helping to serve as a bridge that facilitates a wide variety of action addressing the life-cycle of radicalisation.

 To date, the programmes have focused on such topics as

 1) Investigation, prosecution and adjudication of terrorism cases, including those involving ISIS-inspired and linked home-grown extremists (HVEs);